 If cold temperatures damage the basil leaves, you might see black edges, or entire leaves might shrivel and blacken.
 If this happens, trim away the damaged leaves with shears, wiping the blades with rubbing alcohol between cuts to prevent disease spread.
 If only a few leaves are damaged and stems remain strong, the plant should recover.

 When fall's cool weather arrives, you can keep a basil plant growing longer by protecting it from early frost.
 Water the plant before a freeze is expected, because moist soil absorbs more heat from the sun.
 You can also use plastic sheeting or row covers to cover the plants, but ensure the cover is well-separated from the plant's foliage to reduce radiant heat loss.
 Mulching the plant's roots and covering the top of the plant with loose straw can also protect it from cold damage, but remove the material from the plant's upper parts during warm, sunny days.

 If you're growing basil in pots outdoors, move the potted plants to a protected location when a cold spell threatens -- near a warm building wall or on a covered porch -- until warmth returns.

 When winter approaches, you can dig up basil plants to overwinter them indoors.
 Choose plants with green and healthy-looking stems and leaves.
 Leave behind any plants heavily damaged by frost; these have shriveled or blackened leaves, or drooping stems.
 If a plant has a few damaged leaves but the remainder is healthy, trim off the damaged parts and bring it indoors.

 Put the plants in clean pots, adding potting soil as needed, and keep them indoors in a sunny, south- or west-facing window; water sparingly, letting the top inch or two of soil dry between waterings.
-Although plants grow slowly in winter, they can remain healthy and green, and some plants may survive to move back outdoors in spring.
+Although basil plants grow slowly in the winter, they can remain healthy and green, and some plants may survive to move back outdoors in spring.